molgenis/molgenis-service-armadillo/README.md

 Find some examples [here](https://github.com/molgenis/molgenis-service-armadillo/tree/master/docker/test)

-You can inspect the API endpoints at `localhost:8080/v3/api-docs`
+You can explore the API endpoints at `localhost:8080/swagger-ui/index.html`

 # Development